Supreme Court agrees to hear Colorado case over Trump's 2024 ballot eligibility

 In Michigan, the state supreme court denied a request to review a lower court decision that allowed Trump to remain on the primary ballot.
 In Minnesota, the state's highest court tossed out a challenge by voters as to the primary ballot, concluding that the primary is an "internal party election to serve internal party purposes."

-Secretaries of state in a handful of other states — including California, New Hampshire and Oregon — have indicated they cannot unilaterally withhold Trump's name from the ballot.
+Secretaries of state in a handful of other states — including California, New Hampshire and Oregon — have said they cannot unilaterally withhold Trump's name from the ballot.

 The former president faces four federal charges related to an alleged attempt to reverse the outcome of the 2020 election and has pleaded not guilty.